Yeputra/AplikasiPortal/README.md

 # AplikasiPortal
-This repository is my final project for "Tugas Pemrograman Android" Lecture.
+This repository is my final project for "Tugas Proyek Pemrograman Android" Lecture.
 The reference source of this project can be found at http://pgpaud-tasikmalaya.upi.edu/

 ## Screenshots